foo123/FILTER.js/api-reference.md

 ##API Reference

+The library has a dependency on [Classy.js](https://github.com/foo123/classy.js) micro Object-Oriented framework.

-__NOTE:__  You can create your custom build of the library with the filters/plugins you choose.
+**TIP:**  You can create your custom build of the library with the filters/plugins you choose.
 Each filter and plugin is independent and can be used in a mix-n-match manner, as long as the core classes are always included.
 Change the dependencies file(s) to include your own selection of filters and plugins for your custom build